 Total, whole and low-fat dairy consumption.

-- Age, sex, body mass index, physical activity, alcohol consumption, sodium intake, total energy intake, smoking, hypercholesterolemia
+- Age, sex, BMI, physical activity, alcohol consumption, sodium intake, total energy intake, smoking, hypercholesterolemia

 - Fruit, vegetable, fiber, caffeine, magnesium, potassium, monounsaturated fatty acid, and saturated fatty acid intakes.